 Wisconsin has a notorious reputation when it comes to the laws prohibiting drunk driving.
 In recent years, lawmakers and advocates have pushed for stricter legislation against DUI offenders.
 This has occurred in many states throughout the country, including Wisconsin.
 The movement has evolved into a collection of bills that pursue increased penalties for DUI offenses from various angles.

 The movement is pursued by long-serving lawmakers and human rights activists based in Wisconsin.
 But it is imperative the matter be given a chance for serious debate to ensure that citizens’ rights are protected.
 After all, even drunk drivers in Wisconsin have rights.

-If you are facing a drunk driving conviction, including OWI or PAC (prohibited alcohol concentration) contact Meyer Van Severen at (414) 270-0202.
+If you are facing a drunk driving conviction, including OWI or PAC (prohibited alcohol concentration) contact Van Severen Law Office at (414) 270-0202.
 We defend all drunk driving and criminal offenses in Wisconsin.
 We focus our representation in the following counties: Milwaukee, Waukesha, Ozaukee, Washington, Racine, Kenosha, Walworth, Rock, Jeffferson, Dane, Columbia, Dodge, Fond du Lac, and Sheboygan.

 The pro-stricter-laws stance

 The difficulties drunk drivers have caused has fueled the push for stronger drunk driving laws.
 In 2015 alone, Wisconsin witnessed around 24,000 convictions of DUI offenses.
 Drunk drivers caused 190 deaths in Wisconsin in 2015.
 These numbers only focus on convictions.
 Certainly the number of drunk driving incidents is much higher, and the impact on other citizens is substantial.